On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Meeting times and polynomial convergence

-where the first inequality is Cauchy--Schwarz and the second uses Proposition~\ref{prop:positivemoments} under Assumption~\ref{asm:asm1}.
-Furthermore, in the large $N$ asymptotics we expect $1-\hat{Z}(\bfx)$ to behave as a Normal distribution with mean zero and standard deviation $\sqrt{q(\omega^2)-1}/\sqrt{N}$, so that the expectation of its absolute value should indeed behave as $\sqrt{(2/\pi)(q(\omega^2)-1)}/\sqrt{N}$. \end{remark}
+where the first inequality is Cauchy--Schwarz and the second uses Proposition~\ref{prop:zhatconcentration} under Assumption~\ref{asm:pfinitemoments} with $p\geq 2$.
+Furthermore, in the large $N$ asymptotics we expect $1-\ZN(\bfx)$ to behave as a Normal random variable with mean zero and standard deviation $\sqrt{q(\omega^2)-1}/\sqrt{N}$, so that the expectation of its absolute value should indeed behave as $\sqrt{(2/\pi)(q(\omega^2)-1)}/\sqrt{N}$. \end{remark}